0110010101100001/static-site-project/README.md

 4. I will then move it from a prototyping environment to a deployment environment
 5. I'll settle on the hosting site when I get to it
 6. I expect to take about a week to finish this site, styling and modifying the previous sites as well
-7. I will turn in this project as a [link to the repository](https://github.com/0110010101100001/static-site-project) and another to the live site.
+7. I will turn in this project as a [link to the repository](https://github.com/0110010101100001/static-site-project) and another to the [live site](https://0110010101100001.github.io/static-site-project/).
 8. I'll continue onto next year with more learning, projects, hackathons, open source code contributions, and networking
 9. By this time next year I expect to be in the industry and paid
 10. **No imposter syndrom here.
 I. am. confident.**

 >*"...neurons, aceltycholine, prefrontal cortex..." - Dr. Terrence Sejnowski*

+#### Tech stack used
+- HTML5/ CSS3/ JavaScript
+- Github/ Git/ npm
+- NodeJS
+- SASS
+- Gulp
+- Bootstrap

 ---